thumbliner/thumbliner/loop.md

 Cries, gets fed.
 Next time, cries sooner—and louder.

 ### Driver
-Steers and brakes, senses the lurch or the glide, and keeps adjusting until it’s smooth.
-When your braking is inconsistent, cause and effect blur—you add noise to your own feedback.
+Steers and brakes, feels the jerk or the smooth glide, keeps adjusting until it's right.
+Inconsistent braking muddies cause and effect—you add noise to the feedback.

 ### Shopper
-Buys something; waits; tries it at home; updates what to buy next time.
-When the feedback arrives late, you learn slowly—and lean on shortcuts like “trust this brand.”
+Buys something, waits, tries it at home, then updates what to buy next time.
+When feedback arrives late, learning slows—so you lean on shortcuts like "trust this brand."

 ### Politician
-Chooses a message, delivers it, watches the room and the polls, then adjusts the next one.
+Chooses a message, delivers it, watches the room and the polls, then adjusts.
 The public is the sensor.
 Their reaction is the signal.

 ### Entrepreneur
-Makes a bet on what people will buy, then spends time and capital to test it.
-Sales, complaints, and cash in the bank reveal how right or wrong the bet was.
-Over time, what earns cash gets more attention.
-What doesn’t gets dropped.
+Makes a bet on what people will buy, then spends time and capital to produce it.
+Profit and loss reveal how sound or unsound the judgment was.
+Over time, what customers like gets more attention, and the rest gets dropped.

 ### Student
 Builds a model, tries a problem, gets it wrong, updates the model.
 Learning happens when the error stings.